influxdata/docs-v2/content/chronograf/v1.8/administration/restoring-chronograf-db.md

 └── ...
 ```

-## Rolling back to a previous version
+## Roll back to a previous version
 If there is an issue during the upgrade process or you simply want/need to roll
 back to an earlier version of Chronograf, you must restore the data file
 associated with that specific version, then downgrade and restart Chronograf.